madrasafree/tutor-indigo-madrasa/README.rst

-Indigo, a cool blue theme for Open edX
+Madrasa Indigo theme for Open edX
 ======================================

 Indigo is an elegant, customizable theme for `Open edX <https://openedx.org>`__.